Tumaho/learning-journal/JavaScript.md

 ## How to write a scripts?

-### To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it:
+### To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.

-1. EXPRESSIONS THAT JUST ASSIGN A VALUE TO A VARIABLE

-2. EXPRESSIONS THAT USE TWO OR MORE VALUES TO RETURN A SINGLE VALUE

 ## Expressions

 ### An expression evaluates into (results in) a single value.
-Broadly speaking there are two types of expressions.
+Broadly speaking there are two types of expressions:

+* EXPRESSIONS THAT JUST ASSIGN A VALUE TO A VARIABLE

+* EXPRESSIONS THAT USE TWO OR MORE VALUES TO RETURN A SINGLE VALUE

 ## Operators